qzhang503/mzion/README.md

 ## See also ?matchMS for SILAC, acetylome workflows etc.
 ```

-## Help documents

-Enter `?mzion::matchMS` from an RStudio section.

-## Specifications of fixed and variable modifications
+### Specifications of fixed and variable modifications

 The Unimod definition of positions and sites were adopted by Mzion for
 specifying fixed and variable modifications.
 The value of a position is